MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-marketing-list-using-app-marketing-sales.md

   - Dynamics 365
   - Sales
 ---
-# Create a marketing list using in-app marketing (Sales)
+# Create a marketing list using in-app marketing

 Your marketing list is the core of running a successful marketing campaign.
 It can include any one type of customer record, such as leads, accounts, or contacts.